Day-to-day log of the 2009 search season: 9-16-08 to 10-10-08, 11-6-08 to 11-15-08, 1-26-09 to 4-1-09

 interesting cavities.
 During a leisurely paddle back to the boat launch, we came upon a cooperative gator.

 9-26-08.
 After a big day in the field, I woke up several times in the middle of the night with cramps in my legs and upper body (from climbing).
 So I took it easy this morning and went for a short hike into the swamp with Tim the photographer.
-I checked a nice cypress that I thought might be the same tree that I found while approaching from a different direction by kayak a few days ago, but it turns out to be a different tree.
-I'll try to get both of them rigged within the next few weeks.
+I checked out a nice cypress that I thought might be the same tree that I found while approaching from a different direction by kayak a few days ago, but it turns out to be a different tree.
+I’ll try to get both of them rigged within the next few weeks.

 9-27-08.
 Tim the photographer and I spent the morning rigging Tree 8 at about 90 feet.
 I haven't climbed up yet, but the location and height are excellent.
 I believe it will be the best tree by far.
 While rigging the last two trees, I've gotten the arrow right over the desired fork with amazingly lucky shots.
 On the way back from Tree 8, I got bogged down in a small bayou and ruined my cell phone, but Tim saved my camera.
 Other than that, it was a great morning.